 Horace Hutchinson originally designed the La Forêt course at Le Touquet and it opened for play in 1904.
-Lord Balfour, then the British Prime Minister opened the course by cutting the traditional ribbon and then playing a round.
-The First World War destroyed part of the course, but it was soon renovated so tournaments could once again be held on La Forêt.
+Lord Balfour, then the British Prime Minister, opened the course by cutting the traditional ribbon and then playing a round.
+The First World War destroyed part of the course, but it was soon restored so tournaments could once again be held on La Forêt.
 In 1958 Philip Mackenzie Ross was commissioned to renovate the layout.

 La Forêt is set beautifully among pine trees which provides a calm and peaceful environment for all golfers whatever their handicap.
 It’s not as technically demanding as La Mer with wider fairways, but La Forêt has small and tricky greens which remain difficult targets to master.